Edward George Handel Lucas: Posthumous recognition

 The art world forgot all about E G Handel Lucas until one of his still lifes, Dust Crowns All, appeared in a Sotheby's sale of Victorian paintings in 1972.
 It was bid to £2000, unusually high for a still life by an unknown artist.
 It caught the attention of Geraldine Norman, Saleroom Correspondent for The Times and she published an article comparing Lucas's work favourably with that of William Harnett.
 Interest raised by that article led to more of Lucas's paintings being put on the market and successful sales have demonstrated that his work is appreciated once more.
+Geraldine mentions Lucas's two daughters visiting Sotheby's a day or so before the sale bringing various documents and press cuttings concerning their father's career.
+Amongst these a letter of 1892 concerned the sale of a painting "The Seven Ages of Man" to the Grosvenor Gallery which she recalled seeing at John Lobb Bootmaker, 9 St James's Street, where it still on display to this day.

 His nephew, Edwin G Lucas

 E G Handel Lucas had a nephew Edwin G Lucas who also became a notable artist.
 Edwin was inspired by Surrealism and developed his own "highly innovative take on Surrealism".
 Handel would probably not have approved, given his strong negative views on modernist art.
 Handel died very early in Edwin's career and his biggest influence was contributing to family pressure on Edwin not to rely on art as his sole means of making a living.